 Best for: A rowdy after-work crowd.
 3656 Howell St., Dallas. therustic.com.

 Frankie's Downtown and Frankie's Underground

 Frankie's is back, boys.
-The wildly popular bar closed in Uptown in 2013 and has finally sprung back up -- but in downtown Dallas this time.
-Frankie's is sexier this time around, with a downstairs lounge that feels like you're getting away with something naughty.
+The wildly popular bar closed in Uptown in 2013 but sprung back up — in downtown Dallas this time.
+Frankie's is sexier this time around, with a downstairs lounge that feels like you're getting away with something.
 Upstairs, there are a ton of TVs, natch, but also a swanky vibe.
 It's hard not to like this place.

 Best for: A boys or girls night out.
 Or a date.
 Or an evening with coworkers.
 There aren't a lot of rules here.
 1303 Main St., Dallas. frankiesbar.com.

 This massive, indoor/outdoor bar is most enjoyable when the weather's nice, but it's so big that there's room for crowds even when the lawn's not open.
 Expect a packed house, where football fans will likely see long lines at the bar and some standing-room-only spots.
 (There are lots of tables, too.
 You just have to be quick.)
 Happiest Hour is a big, raucous party, all the time, and that's why we like it.
 Check the website for options for ticketed VIP seats during big games.

 Best for: Big groups.
 2616 Olive St., Dallas. happiesthourdallas.com.

 Lakewood's 1st & 10